Choose the topics of most interest to you to follow under "My Headlines".

 Duke-NUS Researcher Studies "the Architecture of Life"

-Singapore - Karl Tryggvason, professor at Duke-NUS Graduate School in Singapore, did not set out to be a world-renowned physician scientist.
+Singapore - Karl Tryggvason, Tanoto Foundation Professor of Diabetes Research and professor at Duke-NUS Graduate School in Singapore, did not set out to be a world-renowned physician scientist.
 Instead he started his illustrious career as an architecture student at the University of Oulu in Finland.